harrybournis/capstoned-api-documentation/source/includes/endpoints/game_settings/_game_settings.md

-points_project_evaluation | integer | Points earned for submitting a Project Evaluation points_project_evaluation_first_of_team | integer | Points earned for submitting a Project Evaluation before the rest of the Team. points_project_evaluation_first_of_assignment | integer | Points earned for submitting a Project Evaluation before every other student in the all the Projects of the Assignment
+points_project_evaluation | integer | Points earned for submitting a Project Evaluation points_project_evaluation_first_of_team | integer | Points earned for submitting a Project Evaluation before the rest of the Team. points_project_evaluation_first_of_assignment | integer | Points earned for submitting a Project Evaluation before every other student in the all the Projects of the Assignment max_logs_per_day | integer | The maximum number of logs that a student is allowed to submit in one day.
+Defaults to 3.